tailcallhq/graphql-conf-2024-hackathon/CONTRIBUTING.md

-# 🚀 GraphQL Conf Hackathon 2024 | Tailcall

-## Overview

-Welcome to the Tailcall GraphQL Hackathon 2024, where you will implement a GraphQL server that resolves data from upstream REST APIs!
-Your mission is to implement the GraphQL schema provided below, efficiently resolving queries while ensuring high performance and correctness.

-**Challenge**: Build a GraphQL server that:

-- Resolves data from upstream REST APIs.
-- Implements the provided GraphQL schema.
-- Handles real-world performance scenarios (e.g., multiple requests, nested resolvers).
-- The fastest and most reliable implementation wins the top prize!

-## Challenge Details

 ### Objective

-Participants must implement a GraphQL API that resolves data from an upstream REST API, provided by the organizers.
-The data must be resolved according to the predefined schema, and the server must perform well under stress.
+Participants must implement a GraphQL API that resolves data from an upstream REST API that is deployed on port `3000`.

 ### Predefined Schema